 Inspectation is a division of VolkerRail (a VolkerWessels company) that specializes in the monitoring of infrastructure.
 For ProRail, the company inspects roughly half of all rail routes in the Netherlands.
 A part of this involves the inspection of rails and points.
 Previously this was done by people who literally walked the track to carry out the checks.
-A dangerous job, which is why ten years ago ProRail asked all contractors to carry out inspections using an inspection train.
+A dangerous job, which is why ProRail asked all contractors to carry out inspections using an inspection train.
 Inspectation also has one of these inspection trains, and will soon have a second, including cameras that take photos of the track every half-meter.
 Each section of the track is checked this way every 6-10 weeks.
 This generates a huge number of images that all have to be viewed by inspectors from Inspectation.
 Intensive and monotonous work that nevertheless must be carried out with the utmost precision.
 As Clemens Schoone, business consultant at Inspectation, puts it, “You can barely blink your eyes or you’ll miss something.”

 Proof of concept

-CQM had been previously developed a planning system for inspection trains for ProRail and it was the many images the inspection train produced that inspired CQM senior consultant, Huub van den Broek, to automate the inspection process.
+CQM developed a planning system for inspection trains for ProRail and it was the many images the inspection train produced that inspired former CQM senior consultant, Huub van den Broek, to automate the inspection process.
 “At CQM we’re very enthusiastic about the combination of image recognition and machine learning.
 The image inspection at Inspectation was an ideal project to put the strength of that combination into practice."

 Clemens was keen to cooperate on a proof of concept.
 “The vast majority of images from the inspection train contain no so-called ‘squats’ (instances of damage to the track).
 So the manual viewing of these images isn’t just very intensive, it’s also largely unnecessary.
 If this can be automatized in a reliable way using modern technology, then we want to take advantage of that.”